Devi Priya: Career

 As a journalist, Priya was known for his political satire including a running piece on current political events titled "Running Commentary" in the Telugu newspaper, Udayam.
 He later went on to provide the same commentary on local Telugu language news channels.
 He was also known for his satirical cartoons.
 A collection of his newspaper editorials was published as Adhyakshaa Mannichandi (English: Pardon me, President).
 Per The Hindu, the book is considered one of the most popular books for vernacular language journalists, writers, and politicians.
 Through his career he had worked as a journalist with Telugu newspapers Udayam, Andhra Prabha, and Hyderabad Mirror, and the English newspaper The Hans India.
-A statement from the Andhra Pradesh government on his death noted him as amongst the state's first and finest political commentators.

 As a poet, he was noted to bring along a fine balance between 'direct and ornamental' verse in his poetry.
 He drew from Indian mythology, including epics, for his poetry.
 Some of his famous works included Gareebi Geetaalu (English: Songs of poverty), and Amma Chettu Chepa Chiluka (English: Mother, Tree, Fish, and Parrot).
 He was also a lyricist for Telugu movies including the song "Jambal Bhari Bhari" for Maa Bhoomi (English: Our land) and other movies including Raguluthunna Bharatham (English: Raging India) and Pallaki (English: Palanquin).
 His versatility in themes across his works had him be compared with classical Telugu writer and poet Sri Sri.

 He had also produced a full-length English language documentary, Music of a Battle, based on the life of balladeer and activist Gaddar.

 He was awarded the Sahitya Akademi Award in 2017 for his collection of poems Gaali Rangu (English: Color of the Wind).
 He also received a UNICEF award for his documentary film script for saving the girl child.